-The conflict in Ukraine and the consequent sanctions imposed on Russia have significantly increased tanker demand and rates by reshaping global oil trading patterns, including the rerouting of Russian oil exports away from Europe and the subsequent backfilling of imports into Europe from other more distant sources.
+The Russia-Ukraine war and the consequent sanctions imposed on Russia have significantly increased tanker demand and rates by reshaping global oil trading patterns, including the rerouting of Russian oil exports away from Europe and the subsequent backfilling of imports into Europe from other more distant sources.
 Changes in or resolution of the conflict in Ukraine and the lifting of those sanctions may lead to a reversal of these trading patterns or other effects that could significantly decrease tanker demand and rates.

-Although the Hamas-Israel war so far has not had a direct material effect on the tanker industry, war, terrorism and geopolitical tensions in the Middle East could have material adverse effects.
-Since mid-December 2023, Houthi rebels in Yemen have carried out numerous attacks on vessels in the Red Sea area.
+War, terrorism and geopolitical tensions in the Middle East could have material adverse effects on the tanker industry.
+Since December 2023, Houthi rebels in Yemen have carried out numerous attacks on vessels in the Red Sea area.
 As a result of these attacks, many shipping companies have routed their vessels away from the Red Sea, which has affected trading patterns, rates and expenses.
 Further escalation, or expansion of hostilities relating to the Israel-Hamas war could continue to affect the price of crude oil and the oil industry, the tanker industry, demand for or services, and our business, results of operations, financial condition and cash flows.
+The Houthi group in Yemen has pledged to stop attacks on shipping in the Red Sea should the current ceasefire in Gaza hold.
+This could result in the resumption of tanker transits through the Red Sea area, which could impact seaborne trade patterns and reduce tanker tonne-mile demand.